-Data protection is essential for today’s organisations, but with cybercrime on the rise and employees working from less-secure environments, information security has become more challenging than ever.
+Data protection is essential for today’s organizations, but with cybercrime on the rise and employees working from less-secure environments, information security has become more challenging than ever.

 Without the correct PCI compliance measures in place, data breaches can result in fines of up to €20 million or 4% of your annual global turnover, whichever is greater.
 On top of that, payment brands can fine financial institutions for non-compliance, and financial institutions can withdraw the ability to accept card payments from non-compliant merchants.